azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Enable Force Tunneling for the Firewall

 By default, this module will not create a force tunnel on the firewall.
-You can enable/disable it by appending an argument `enable_force_tunneling` located in `variables.fw.tf` If you want to enable a DDoS plan using this module, set argument `enable_force_tunneling = true`.
+You can enable/disable it by appending an argument `enable_force_tunneling`.
 Enabling this feature will ensure that the firewall is the default route for all the T0 through T3 Network routes.

 ## Enable Encrypted Transport Add-On

-"The Encrypted Transport Add-on [Encrypted Transport Add-On]() requires modifications to the Firewall in the form of a new Route Table on the AzureFirewallSubnet as well as a new route.
+"The Encrypted Transport Add-on [Encrypted Transport Add-On](https://github.com/azurenoops/ref-scca-encrypted-transport-native-starter) requires modifications to the Firewall in the form of a new Route Table on the AzureFirewallSubnet as well as a new route.
 If you decide to use the Encrypted Transport Add-on then set the `enable_encrypted_transport` argument to `true`."
-Addtion to enabling Encrypted Transport, you will need to add `encrypted_transport_address_prefix`, `encrypted_transport_next_hop_in_ip_address` and `encrypted_transport_next_hop_type` arguments.
+Addition to enabling Encrypted Transport, you will need to add `encrypted_transport_address_prefix`, `encrypted_transport_next_hop_in_ip_address` and `encrypted_transport_next_hop_type` arguments.

 ```hcl
 module "vnet-hub" {